Totonyus/ydl_api/readme.md

 * (optional) `location` : the identifier of the location you want to use.
 Set in `download_directory_templates`.
 If not provided, default value = `default`
 * (optional) `filename` : the identifier of the filename you want to use.
 Set in `params.file_name_templates`.
 If not provided, default value = `default`
 * (optional) `presets` : the identifier of the presets you want to use.
 Multiple preset are separated by coma `&presets=audio,best`.
 The presets are defines in `params.presets_templates`
+* (Optional if `params.enable_users_management` is False) : the user authentication token

 #### Priority
-The priority order of parameters is : Query paramaters > Preset parameters > Default parameters.
+The priority order of parameters is : User forced location > Query paramaters > Preset parameters > Default parameters.

 This means :
 * you can override a preset parameter in your query
 * if a parameter is not present in you preset, the parameter of the default preset will be used (unless the parameter is present il query)
+* If the location is forced for a user, there is no way to change it in the query

 #### API usage examples
 Only the url is required to use the api.